Large deviations of SLE(0+) variants in the capacity parameterization: Some comments on Remark

 where $t \mapsto W_t$ is either the chordal ($W_t = \lambda_t$) or the radial ($W_t = \omega_t$) Loewner driving function of the chordal curve $\varphi_D(\gamma)$ or the radial curve $\Phi_D(\gamma)$, respectively.

-As one of the main results of the present article, we prove an LDP for a \emph{full radial} and for a \emph{full chordal} $\SLE[0+]$ curve parameterized by capacity (\Cref{thm:radial-LDP}).
-To achieve this, we shall combine methods of~\cite{Guskov:LPD_for_SLE_in_the_uniform_topology, Peltola-Wang:LDP} with proving an exponential tightness property (\Cref{sec:exponential-tightness}) and deriving detailed curve return probability estimates (\Cref{sec:LDP-infinite-time}).
+As one of the main results of the present article, we prove an LDP for \emph{full radial} and for \emph{full chordal} $\SLE[0+]$ curves parameterized by capacity (\Cref{thm:radial-LDP}).
+The steps of the proof are summarized in the diagram depicted in \Cref{fig:steps}, and discussed below.

 \begin{restatable}{thm}{radialLDP} The family $(\SLEmeasure{D;x,y}{\kappa})_{\kappa > 0}$ of laws of the $\SLE[\kappa]$ curves satisfy an LDP on $(\Xpaths(D;x,y),\dXpaths)$ with good rate function $\lenergy{D}{x,y}$ defined by~\eqref{eqn:radial-energy-definition}. \end{restatable}